 How to Listen

-You can listen to episodes on the show’s website or through iTunes or Stitcher.
+You can listen to episodes on the show’s website or through Apple Podcasts, Spotify, Overcast, Google Podcasts, or Stitcher.
 New episodes air every Monday, Wednesday, and Friday.
 The show is organized into “seasons,” with eight weeks of new episodes followed by a week of “rewind” episodes featuring some of the podcast’s greatest hits.

 Best Investing Podcasts

-Investing is a pretty broad field.
-There are a lot of different types of investments – stocks, bonds, real estate, commodities – and a lot to learn about making money in any given area.
 Some podcasts focus on mastering the skills and strategies needed for a particular type of investment, while others look at the subject of investing as a whole.
-Depending on what you most want to learn about investing, one of these three podcasts could be helpful for you.
+Depending on what you most want to learn about investing, one of these podcasts could be helpful for you.

 How to Listen

-The focus of the “BiggerPockets Podcast” is real estate investing — in particular, owning rental properties.
-Hosts Brandon Turner and David Greene interview successful real estate investors with a variety of backgrounds, market niches, and levels of experience, talking to them about their “failures, successes, motivations, and lessons learned.”
+Before “BiggerPockets Money Podcast,” there was the original “BiggerPockets Podcast,” which focuses specifically on real estate investing — in particular, owning rental properties.
+Hosts Brandon Turner and David Greene interview successful real estate investors with a variety of backgrounds, market niches, and levels of experience.
+Over the course of 60 to 90 minutes, they invite guests to share their failures, successes, motivations, and lessons learned.

 How to Listen